-Our GI-targeted ROCK inhibitor is a potential first-in-class clinical candidate designed to treat Crohn’s Disease related fibrosis
+Our GI-targeted ROCK inhibitor is a potential first-in-class clinical candidate designed to treat Crohn’s Disease-associated fibrosis

-Our programme aims to address the high unmet need in the treatment of Crohns’ patients with fibrosis.
-The current management of fibrotic strictures of the gastrointestinal (GI) tract is primarily surgical as there are no drugs approved that target this fibrosis and the disease progresses despite intervention with anti-inflammatory therapies.
+Up to 50% of patients with Crohn’s disease can develop significant fibrosis and stricture formation within 10 years after diagnosis.
+The current management of fibrotic strictures of the gastrointestinal (GI) tract is primarily surgical as there are no drugs approved that target this fibrosis, and can progress despite intervention with anti-inflammatory therapies.
+Our GI-targeted ROCK programme aims to address this high unmet need in the treatment of Crohn’s disease-associated fibrosis.

 Our GI-targeted ROCK inhibitor shows both prophylactic and therapeutic effects on fibrosis in multiple animal models.
 Our inhibitor is designed to reduce fibrosis, prevent disease progression and surgical intervention thereby improving patients’ lives.